 A number of efforts have increased access to affordable health insurance for people in Washington, including federal initiatives like the Affordable Care Act, Medicaid expansion, and American Rescue Plan Act, and state initiatives like Cascade Care.
 Access to health insurance increases access to and use of healthcare services and improves health outcomes.
 In 2021, the legislature passed supplemental legislation to further increase the affordability and availability of Cascade Care.
 This included a new premium and cost-sharing subsidy program administered by the state.
-Coupled with expanded federal subsidies, some people will be able to enroll in a plan with premiums under \$10/month for the 2023 plan year.
-TStarting in 2023, people will be able to signup for health and dental plans on Washington Healthplanfinder he legislature also took action to explore options for extending health insurance access regardless of immigration status.
-With the end of the federal COVID-19 Public Health Emergency, approximately 13% of Medicaid enrollees (300,000 people) in Washington may lose healthcare coverage, making access to affordable health insurance critical Despite these efforts, the average health insurance premium doubled from 2014 to 2024.
+Starting in 2023, people will be able to sign-up for health and dental plans on Washington Healthplanfinder regardless of immigration status.
+Despite these efforts, the average health insurance premium doubled from 2014 to 2024.
 State agencies and partners continue to consider policies to make healthcare more affordable in Washington State.
-The Board supports legislation that continues to build and sustain
+The Board supports legislation that continues to build and sustain access to affordable health coverage across the state for all Washingtonians and legislation that alleviates cost concerns.